-Our challenging, nationally aligned curriculum goes beyond academics to promote development of the whole child.
+Our challenging, nationally aligned curriculum goes beyond academics to promote the development of the whole child.

 National frameworks and curricula